 Conclusion

-In summary, the number 32 has six factors: 1, 2, 4, 8, 16, and 32.
+In a nutshell, the number 32 has six factors: 1, 2, 4, 8, 16, and 32.
 Understanding how to determine these factors involves grasping the concepts of factorization and prime factorization.
 The prime factorization of 32 is 2^5, which allows us to systematically identify all its factors.
 This knowledge is not only fundamental to mathematics but also has practical applications in various fields, including cryptography and computer science.